moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/compliance-adherence-reporting/scalability_review.md

 - Review and test the current DB ERD and review how the DB queries will scale for large groups (1000+ projects).
 - Review the current ADRs and technical review.
+- Review the effort it would take to add new controls.

 ## Feature Overview